aimana007/gpucpu-fancontrol/README.md

 systemctl enable gpu-cpu-fan-control.service
 systemctl start gpu-cpu-fan-control.service
 ```
 - [ ] 3.
-Check to make sure the service isn't buggered by running the following commant:
+Check to make sure the service isn't buggered by running the following command (using sudo, or as root):

 ```
 journalctl -u gpu-cpu-fan-control.service -f